 While it is no secret that Investment Banking has forever been, one of the most alluring fields, especially with the sophistication and grace that stock exchange and the Wall Street have both gathered, in the recent few years.
 This is the reason why you’d find almost everyone quoting some of the other famous investment related movie.
-Investment banking as a field branches out to various sub fields, which include corporate finance, wealth management and mergers and acquisitions to name a few.
+Investment banking as a field branches out to various sub fields, which include corporate finance, wealth management and to name a few.
 Of these, mergers and acquisitions have gone on to become one of the most sought-after fields, in terms of career choices.
 A lot of M&A aspirants are more often than not, on the lookout for getting thoroughly trained so as to master this amazing field.
 This is why a lot of candidates.
 Imarticus Learning, which offers excellent industry endorsed, specialization programs on subjects like Corporate Finance, M&A and so on.

 While getting professionally trained is extremely important, when it comes to pursuing a career in M&A, it is equally important supplement your knowledge with the help of books.
 Here’s a list of some of the best books about M&A, which would serve novices as well as professionals, very perfectly.